arxanas/git-branchless/README.md

 ## Status

-`git-branchless` is not yet suited for general use: commits in the smartlog are not explicitly referenced in Git's `refs` namespace, which means that an unfortunate garbage collection could remove them.
+`git-branchless` is currently in **beta**.
+It's believed that there are no major bugs, but it has not yet been comprehensively battle-tested.